 Unfortunately, many of the people dealing with homelessness don’t have accessible, professional dental services.
 But, thanks to the initiative of Ottawa dentist Dr. Tom Harle and the hard work of a team of volunteer dental professionals, The Ottawa Mission can offer emergency, preventative, and restorative dental care.
 Because of the amazing work of our volunteers and generous donations from the community, we can help patients feel more confident, comfortable, and prepared to face the world as they work towards changing their lives.

 Providing comfort and company

 No one in our community deserves to die alone.
-The Diane Morrison Hospice at The Ottawa Mission makes sure that doesn’t happen by providing 24-hour palliative care to those facing the final days of their lives.
+The Hospice at The Ottawa Mission makes sure that doesn’t happen by providing 24-hour palliative care to those who are homeless and dealing with a terminal illness.
 Through a partnership with Ottawa Inner City Health, nurses and client-care workers and other health care professionals offer Hospice patients crucial physical, emotional and spiritual support at every stage of their illness.
 Patients at the Hospice experience a level of care that all people deserve.
-The 21 bed facility is named after retired Ottawa Mission Executive Director Diane Morrison, who saw a need and helped create the Hospice in 2001.
+The 21 bed facility is named after retired Ottawa Mission Executive Director Diane Morrison, who saw a need among people dealing with homelessness and helped create the Hospice in 2001.

 The success of our programs is reflected in the success of those we serve.
 Just ask Dennis.